Omar Bravo: Deportivo de La Coruña

 On 22 May 2008, Deportivo de La Coruña announced an agreement with Bravo for the next three years as he left as a free agent.
 Bravo became the second Mexican on Deportivo's squad at that time, after Andrés Guardado.
 Bravo made his league debut on 31 August in a 2–1 victory over Real Madrid.
 On 8 December he scored his first league goal against Málaga as a penalty kick in a 2–0 victory.
 With only nine league appearances (only two of them as a starter), it was evident that his stint at the Spanish club was not as successful as expected.

 Loan to Tigres UANL

 On 5 March 2009, he was loaned out to Mexico side Tigres UANL for the remainder of the 2009 Clausura.
 He made 6 appearances and scored no goals.

-Return to C.D.
-Guadalajara
+Second spell with Guadalajara

 Following his loan stint with Tigres UANL, on 6 August, it was announced Bravo would return to Guadalajara, where he signed a 1-year contract with the club.
 The following month, Bravo was named captain.

 On 8 August 2010, Kansas City Wizards announced that Bravo was signed as the squad's first Designated Player since Claudio López.
 Bravo would join Kansas beginning with the 2011 season.
 Bravo remained on loan with Chivas for the remainder of the year, disputing the 2010 Copa Libertadores finals against Brazilian club Internacional, where Chivas was runner-up.